UN-OCHA/hpc-cdm/README.md

   ```bash
   docker build -t hpc-cdm .
   ```
-- Configure the file `.env` with appropriate values for the API you will be interacting with
+- Configure the file `.env.json` with appropriate values for the API you will be interacting with
 - Run the docker container:
   ```
   docker-compose up -d
   ```

-Docker-compose will run the image and map port `3000` of the image to `3000` of the host, to match the ports when running using the other methods above.
+Docker-compose will run the image and map port `80` of the image to `4200` of the host, to match the ports when running using the other methods above.

-So visit to <http://localhost:3000/> test the image is running correctly.
+So visit to <http://localhost:4200/> test the image is running correctly.

 ### Adding a client to HID

-To be able to test login locally, you need to have a client ID that matches `HPC_AUTH_CLIENT_ID` in your `.env` file stored in the HID database.
+To be able to test login locally, you need to have a client ID that matches `hpcAuthClientId` in your `.env.json` file stored in the HID database.
 It doesn't matter what the secret is as we use the [OAuth Implicit Flow / Simple Authentication Process](https://github.com/UN-OCHA/hid_api/wiki/Integrating-with-HID-via-OAuth#simple-authentication-process).
 You can insert an entry into the database by running the following: